barloes/elasticsearch-poc/README.md

 # User Scenario

 - User searching for relevant files
-  - User input keywords
-  - User clicks on search
+  - User can search for keywords
-  - User gets back result
+  - User can view result
   - User can download files

 # Features